-- (i) far outweighed its apparent limitations; - (ii) highlighted the catalyzing role of students as mediators between academic and practical knowledge; - (iii) turned the motto "learning by doing" into an existential process of simultaneous (self-)transformation and knowledge co-production.
+(i) far outweighed its apparent limitations;

+(ii) highlighted the catalyzing role of students as mediators between academic and practical knowledge;

+(iii) turned the motto "learning by doing" into an existential process of simultaneous (self-)transformation and knowledge co-production.

-Requirements for 2023-2024 Practical-Empirical Implementation Projects (PEIPs)
+Requirements for 2023-2024 Practical-Empirical Implementation Project (PEIP)

-To accomplish this Call's general aim (Table 1) and hence to critically put into action the SMUS Toolkit, SMUS is going to sponsor either one or two Practical-Empirical Implementation Projects (PEIPs), depending on how well the received projects fit to the Call Requirements below.
-The PEIP(s) to be sponsored is/are expected to make use of the SMUS Toolkit described above, which implies addressing the pilot-project empirical object (SMUS empirical object) by means of the aforementioned twofold set of methods.
+In order to accomplish this Call's general aim (Table 1) and hence to critically put into action the SMUS Toolkit, the Practical-Empirical Implementation Project (PEIP) to be sponsored is expected to make use of the SMUS Toolkit described above, which implies addressing the pilot-project empirical object (SMUS empirical object) by means of the aforementioned two-fold set of methods.
 To put it briefly: